LaraKraemer/LaraKraemer/README.md

   ‘Not knowing when the Dawn will come, I open every Door’ by Emily Dickinson'

-  currentlyStudying = ["Python", "C", "JavaScript"] goals2024 = ["Complete CS50 Web Programming with Python and Javascript", "Land a job", "Learn another new technology"] achievements2024 = [ "Completed 42 Berlin Piscine", "Completed Python Web Development Course", "Conceptualised and built a Microcontroller", "Developed my own landing page and blog"] hobbies = ["Hiking", "Camping", "Bouldering"]
+  currentlyStudying = ["Python", "C", "JavaScript"] goals2024 = ["CS50 Web Programming with Python and Javascript", "Land a job", "Learn new technology"] achievements2024 = [ "42 Berlin Piscine", "Python Web Development Course", "Microcontroller", "Landing page and blog"] hobbies = ["Hiking", "Camping", "Bouldering"]

 if __name__ == "__main__":